MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/error-do-you-want-download-converter.md

 ### For Excel 2010, Word 2010, or PowerPoint 2010

+> [!note]
+> This issue does not apply to Office 2013 or newer versions as they support the standard Open XML formats.
+For more information, see [Open XML Formats and file name extensions](https://support.microsoft.com/office/open-xml-formats-and-file-name-extensions-5200d93c-3449-4380-8e11-31ef14555b18).

 1. Go to the Microsoft Download Center to download and install the [OOXML Strict Converter for Office 2010](https://www.microsoft.com/download/details.aspx?id=38828).
 2. Open the file in Excel 2010, Word 2010 or PowerPoint 2010.
 3. Click **Open** when the following message appears.

     ![This is the screenshot for this step. ](./media/error-do-you-want-download-converter/screenshot.png)

-4. When the file opens, click **Save As** to save the file in Excel 2010, Word 2010, or PowerPoint 2010 default format.
+4. When the file opens, select **Save As** to save the file in Excel 2010, Word 2010, or PowerPoint 2010 default format.

     > [!NOTE]
     > If your issue wasn't resolved by the download in this KB, please see one of the following Office Blogs: